Zelle Case Study

 02

 Regulatory, technical, and organizational constraints narrow the problem.
-That usually leads to better, more focused solutions.
+At first they feel like walls — eventually you realize they’re guardrails.
+They force focus, and focus usually leads to better, more confident solutions.

 03

 In payments, every interaction either builds trust or chips at it.
-There's no "neutral" touchpoint.
+There’s no neutral touchpoint.
+A confusing error message isn’t just bad UX — it’s someone hesitating before sending rent to a friend.
+I carry that weight into every decision.

 04

-The most valuable skill I've picked up here isn't in Figma.
-It's knowing how to advocate for users when I'm in rooms with engineering, legal, risk, and product.
+The most valuable skill I’ve picked up here isn’t in Figma.
+It’s knowing how to advocate for users when I’m in rooms with engineering, legal, risk, and product — and translating between all of them without losing the user somewhere in the middle.

 Available for freelance work